 Many investors now recognize cryptocurrencies such as Bitcoin (BTC) and Ethereum (ETH) as asset classes.
 Therefore, knowing the three ways to trade this cryptocurrency can be useful for Bitcoin investors (and can be applicable to other cryptocurrencies).

-Quick Pointer: Trading costs, including any commissions and fees for trading cryptocurrencies, can be substantial, reaching well over $1,000 per $1,000,000 worth of currency or more, compared to trading the same amount in fiat (non-digital) currencies in the foreign exchange (forex) market.
+Trading costs, including any commissions and fees for trading cryptocurrencies like Bitcoin, can be substantial, reaching well over $1,000 per $1,000,000 worth of currency or more, compared to trading the same amount in fiat (non-digital) currencies in the foreign exchange (forex) market.

-After going over the three ways to trade Bitcoin, we will extend our exploration into the pros and cons of each way, and then provide a bottom line for each category and an overall summary further below.
+After introducing the three ways to buy Bitcoin, we will extend our exploration into the Pros and Cons of each method, and then provide a bottom line takeaway.

-Below are the three ways you can trade Bitcoin:
+Here are the three ways you can buy Bitcoin:

-- Trade (buy/sell) a CFD (Contract for Difference) derivative and hold cash margin with an online forex broker or multi-asset broker.
+- Buy a Bitcoin CFD (Contract for Difference) - Buy the CFD derivative with an online forex broker.

-- Buy a publicly listed security related to Bitcoin and hold shares with an online stockbroker.
+- Buy a publicly listed Bitcoin security - Buy a market traded security related to Bitcoin such as GBTC and hold shares with an online stock broker.

 Taking the first option listed above, which is to buy the underlying, you become the direct holder of the digital asset.
 Upon purchase, the cryptocurrency is sent to your bitcoin address or account (wallet) with the exchange.
 From there, you can transfer the crypotocurrency to any bitcoin address or wallet address using your private key that verifies you control ownership of the asset.